-Prof. Rader and her husband, JP ('83) have three children, Kristina Rader ('06) Erny, Paul ('08), and Brittney.
+Dr. Rader and her husband, JP ('83) have three children, Kristina Rader ('06) Erny, Paul ('08), and Brittney ('13).
 Her two oldest children were secondary education majors at Asbury.
 They are both married and are HS English teachers in Korea at Taejon Christian International School.
-Her youngest daughter, Brittney ('13), is a senior at Asbury University.
-She is also in education and plays volleyball for Asbury.
+Her youngest daughter, Brittney ('13), is a physical education major and is currently teaching in Singapore with her husband, Jesse Fields.
 Education is a family tradition!